lunaprise/Lunaprise/README.md

 Recipients highlighted:
 +Dallas Santana (Lunaprise Curator)
 +Scott Page (Pink Floyd)
-+Lori Taylor (Co Founder of Galactic Legacy Labs- the first woman to lead a moon payload prokext to the moon) +Jack Sacco (composer-and celebrated author)
++Lori Taylor (Co Founder of Galactic Legacy Labs- the first woman to lead a moon payload project to the moon) +Jack Sacco (composer-and celebrated author)
 +Roxanna Green (HWAL Inc. CEO and Lunar Records co-founder — noted as the first woman to lead such a music archive) +Isauro Mercado III (award-winning photographer and The 9th Raider cinematographer, world record for most photos archived off-Earth in Lunaprise)